 - Shower or bathe within two hours of being outdoors to remove loose ticks.

-- Do a daily full-body check for ticks.
+- Do a daily full-body and clothing check for ticks, paying close attention to the groin, navel, armpits, scalp and behind ears and knees.
 Young black-legged ticks can be as small as a poppy seed, so look carefully.
 Check your children and pets for ticks as well.

 If you find a tick on yourself